Tampa Southern Railroad: Later years

-Current operations
+Current conditions

 Most of the remaining Tampa Southern Railroad trackage from Tampa to Bradenton comprises CSX's Palmetto Subdivision, with the northernmost five miles being part of the Tampa Terminal Subdivision.
 A control point on the line between State Road 60 and Yeoman Yard is named "TS," a reference to the Tampa Southern.

-The line today serves The Mosaic Company's Riverview plant near the Alafia River, TECO Energy's Big Bend Power Station in southern Hillsoborough County, and Port Manatee in northern Manatee County.
+The line today serves The Mosaic Company's Riverview plant near the Alafia River, TECO Energy's Big Bend Power Station in southern Hillsborough County, and Port Manatee in northern Manatee County.
 It also continues to serve the Tropicana Juice Plant in Bradenton, with Tropicana's Juice Train continuing to be the most consistent service on the line today.

-The main Tampa Southern Railroad tracks end near the Tropicana Plant in Bradenton.
-Although, the Palmetto Subdivision continues south from here a short distance to Oneco along the former Seaboard line.
+The main Tampa Southern Railroad tracks end near the Tropicana Plant in Bradenton; the Palmetto Subdivision continues south from here a short distance to Oneco along the former Seaboard line.
 In Oneco, it connects with Seminole Gulf Railway, who operates the remaining Seaboard tracks south through Sarasota.
 Seminole Gulf also operates a discontinuous segment of the Tampa Southern Railroad just east of Downtown Sarasota.
 It is part of their track from Sarasota to Matoaka.
-US 301 now runs on the roughly five-mile abandoned segment between of the Tampa Southern between Bradenton and Matoaka.
+US 301 now runs on the roughly five-mile abandoned segment of the Tampa Southern between Bradenton and Matoaka.

+Additionally, Desoto County Road 761 runs along the southernmost 2.5 miles of the abandoned right of way of the Fort Ogden extension.